jarro2783/cxxopts/README.md

 regardless of the type that you want to store it in.
 It will be parsed as though it was given on the command line.

+## Boolean values

+Boolean options have a default implicit value of `"true"`, which can be overridden.
+The effect is that writing `-o` by itself will set option `o` to `true`.
+However, they can also be written with various strings using either `=value` or the next argument.

 # Linking

 This is a header only library.